Step 1: Contact Info |

 CP.22) VISITATION: Visitors are welcome after consideration is given to the roommates' needs and rights.
 All visitors,

-front desk.
 Residents must accompany all visitors at all times while in the residence building.
-You are responsible for your
+You are responsible for your visitors' compliance

-visitors' compliance with all University policies.
-Visitors are not allowed in residence building premises after 10:00pm on
+with all University policies.
+Visitors are not allowed in residence building premises after 10:00pm or before 9:00am every day.
+No

 CP.23) COHABITATION: Cohabitation is defined as the extended presence (daily or nightly) of any person in any room